-It is our intention that every child in Year 3 and 4 has the opportunity to access swimming lessons for at least one half term each year.
+It is our intention that every child has the opportunity to access swimming lessons for at least one half term each year.
 The local swimming providers insist that children wear:

 - One piece swimming costume or trunks or appropriate swimming shorts.
 Shorts should be tight and above the knee.
-Swimming costumes should not have additional frills or skirts. - Children of an ethnic minority may wear clothing suitable to their religious needs. - Swimming hats must be worn by all children with hair long enough to cover the eyes.
-This is for pupil safety and hygiene. - If goggles are worn then a permission slip must be completed
+Swimming costumes should not have additional frills or skirts. - Children of an ethnic minority may wear clothing suitable to their religious needs. - Swimming hats must be worn by all children with long hair, this is for pupil safety, hygiene and identification. - If goggles are worn then a permission slip must be completed